nkinnaird/nkinnaird/README.md

 ### Hi there!

 My name is Nick Kinnaird.
 I'm a physics PhD turned data scientist.
 For information on me and various projects I've worked on, check out my website [here](https://nkinnaird.github.io/).
-If you're coming from there, check out my project repositories and feel free to send any questions or messages you may have my way.
+Check out my project repositories and please feel free to send any questions or messages you may have my way.